-Children and youth do not want to be stigmatized as "foster children" and often do not want school staff or their peers to know they are in care.
+Students do not want to be stigmatized as foster children and often do not want school staff or their peers to know they are in foster care.
 Students communicate that this label has negative connotations and can be embarrassing and shameful.
-School staff must make every effort to protect the privacy of students in foster care and respect the sensitive nature of their situation.
+School staff must make every effort to protect the privacy of students in foster care and respect the sensitive nature of their situations.

-Youth in foster care have many strengths.
+Students in foster care have many strengths.

-Students in care have talents, incredible resilience, friendships, caring family members, and relationships with other supportive adults.
-These strengths should be celebrated, nurtured, supported, and integrated into student engagement strategies.
+Students in foster care have talents, incredible resilience, friendships, caring family members and relationships with other supportive adults.
+These strengths should be celebrated, nurtured, supported and integrated into student engagement strategies.

-Students in foster care want to be empowered with decision making and engage in goal setting.
+Students in foster care want to be empowered with decision making and goal setting.

-In foster care, children and youth often feel like they have little or no involvement in the decisions made about their lives.
+In foster care, students often feel like they have little or no involvement in the decisions made about their lives.
 Students benefit from being included in decision making and discussions related to their school success and long-term goals.
-Building a sense of empowerment and control over their lives is a crucial element of a youth's ability to overcome the trauma they have experienced before and while in foster care.
+Building a sense of empowerment and control over their lives is a crucial element of students' ability to overcome the trauma they have experienced before and while in foster care.
 Involving the student in ageappropriate decision-making opportunities regarding their education can also be an effective student engagement effort.

-Students in foster care can go to college when they receive the support they need and are connected with the right resources.
+Students in foster care can go to college when they receive support and are connected with the right resources.

 Students' goals and dreams for the future serve as strong motivators during challenging times in the foster care system.
 Supporting these goals helps students engage at school.
-College scholarships, grants, and supportive campus-based programming are available to assist children and youth in care as they transition to college and career training opportunities.
-Additionally, child welfare programs and services are available to help youth prepare for and transition to adulthood.
+College scholarships, grants and supportive campus-based programming are available to assist students in foster care as they transition to college and career training opportunities.
+Additionally, child welfare programs and services are available to help students prepare for and transition to adulthood.
 Educators and counselors should be aware of these opportunities and, when able, connect students to these resources.